 As mentioned, individuals rarely have a ton of money on them.
 Rarely.
-One of the quickest and most satisfying weighs to fill your money bag is by robbing a train full of people.
+One of the quickest and most satisfying ways to fill your money bag is by robbing a train full of people.
 The train tracks weave all throughout the map.
 The unmistakable rattling and horns will help guide the way to a passing train.
 You can ride up alongside it and jump from your horse to get on.
 From there, you can rob individual passengers as well as the cargo.
 You’ll often find trinkets of great value and some stuffed money clips.

 Beware of folks asking for help

 We’re all for helping out our fellow travelers, but you should know that not everyone you come across is exactly savory.
 Sometimes you’ll be asked for help, only to have them turn on you.
 While this shouldn’t deter you from raising your Honor — the moral system that dictates how the world treats you — you should be ready to flip the switch and fight back at all times.
 Unfortunately, there isn’t always a sure-fire way to know if someone has something up their sleeve.
 You’ll need to act fast and be prepared to be double-crossed.

 Upgrade your camp

 In each camp, there’s a contribution bin that represents the gang’s funds.
 Next to it is a ledger that lets you purchase camp upgrades.
-These upgrades include tents for supplies, cooking and crafting, and even useful means of travel like a boat (and the aforementioned fast travel map).
+These upgrades include tents for supplies, cooking, crafting, and even useful means of travel like a boat (and the aforementioned fast travel map).
 At first, these upgrades may seem as if they cost a lot of money, but before long, they will be nothing more than a drop in the bucket.
 And they help keep your satchel full when you’re set up far away from a town.

 Make wise choices

 One of the coolest aspects of Red Dead Redemption 2 is that all of your choices really do matter.
 We don’t want to spoil anything, but you should make careful decisions.
 You’re free to be as good or bad as you want to be, but one thing we do recommend is to never turn down a mission.
 Certain story missions are technically optional, but every story mission is great.
 You should play them all.
 This will open up the possibility of otherwise-missable narrative beats, as well as a great way to earn cash.